 Giants, Wizards, and Elves is just rock, paper, and scissors, but in a way that gets students up and moving, and breaking out into crazy poses.

-Winning in this game just means having the most points from winning the most matches, meaning students are never eliminated!
+Winning in this game just means having the most points from winning the most matches, meaning each person playing is never eliminated!

 This game has every student involved, and gives a chance for everyone to break the ice by doing funny poses and making funny noises.